 Legend says that it was under a mango tree where Buddha found tranquility.
 I wonder if it was during mango season.
 I had a big healthy mango tree in my back yard at one time and during season there were always tons of fruit flies and insects buzzing all over the sweet fruit that falls to the ground.
 I could never find peace under a mango tree during season.
 But then again, I am not Buddha.
 In India, the mango tree is a symbol of love and some people believe the tree can grant wishes.
 Most people probably just wish for more mangoes.
 Mangoes are absolutely the most delicious fruit ever, in my opinion.

-Besides tasting good, mangoes have a lot of potassium, beta-carotene, vitamin A, vitamin C, vitamin K, phosphorous, calcium, and magnesium.
-Mangoes are also high in fiber.
+Besides tasting good and being high in fiber, mangoes are loaded with potassium, beta-carotene, vitamin A, vitamin C, vitamin K, and they also contain phosphorous, calcium, and magnesium.

 Dr. Susanne Talcott and Dr. Steve Talcott at Texas A & M University did a study on the effect of mangos on 7 types of cancer cells in vitro.
 The mango created some difference against leukemia, lung, and prostate cancers.
 The most compelling response was seen from breast and colon cancer cells.
 Dr. Susanne Talcott reported that colon and breast cancer cells underwent cell death or apoptosis.
 The research also showed that polyphenols consists of small molecules that are quickly absorbed during digestion.
 The larger molecules did not get absorbed but remained present in the colon where they have more exposure to the cancer cells.